WywySenarios/Wywy-Website/README.md

 ### SETUP SERVER:
 This section will run you through how to setup the server from the developer side!
-# Node Package Manager (npm)
+# Install Node Package Manager (npm)
 Note: npm REQUIRES execution policy to be set to "RemoteSigned" or a policy that is less strict than "RemoteSigned" How to install node js on Windows: https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows Yes, you need node js for this.

-# Python
+# Install Python
 Install python through their official website: https://www.python.org/ I wrote a python script to help you install this website, and it's a super useful programming language, too!

-# Astro, Astro & Node packages
+# Install Astro, Astro & Node packages
-BEFORE DOING THIS, PLEASE CLEAN ASTRO's CONFIG FILE.
 Run "installServer.bat" to install Astro & most dependancies.
-DO NOT override any files when installing ShadCN.
+You can navigate to the root directory's folder, open CMD, and run this command to run the batch file: ".\installServer.bat" DO NOT override any files when installing ShadCN.

 # Additional feature: Read Google Sheets (Setup Python virtual environment)